 Sedating antidepressant drugs

-These drugs aren’t given as sleeping tablets but may improve your sleep as an added benefit.
-It’s often advisable to take them a few hours before going to bed so that the effect has worn off by the morning.
+Some antidepressant drugs, such as amitriptyline, dosulepin and trazodone, have sedative effects, which means they make you feel sleepy, and may also reduce pain.
+These drugs aren’t given as sleeping tablets but may improve sleep as an added benefit.
+It’s often best to take them a few hours before going to bed so that the effect has worn off by the morning.

-Temazepam, zolpidem and zopiclone are given specifically to help you got to sleep, although they may not stop you waking during the night.
+Temazepam, zolpidem and zopiclone are examples of drugs that are sometimes given to help people sleep.
 They’re sometimes called hypnotics.
+They help you go to sleep but may not stop you waking up throughout the night.

-Doctors often advise against using sedatives in the long term because of the risk of dependence, which means you become addicted to them.
-There’s also a risk of side-effects, but they can be very helpful for short-term use.
-In some cases long-term use of these drugs may be better than long-term loss of sleep.
+Doctors often advise against using sedatives in the long term because of the risk of dependence, which means you can become addicted to them.
+The effect often wears off after a few days of taking them.
+There’s also a risk of side effects, but they can be helpful for short-term use.
+In some rare cases, long-term use of these drugs may be better than long-term sleep loss.